 An area that encompasses the southern regions of Chile and Argentina, Patagonia covers over 260,000-sq. miles (673,000-sq. km).
-It is for this reason that it’s difficult to see all of the ten highlights on this list in one holiday.
+It is for this reason that it’s difficult to see all of the five Patagonia highlights on this list in one holiday.

 Large cruise ships navigate through the Beagle Channel – a stretch of water that took its name from the first voyage of the historic HMS Beagle.
 Others cross into Chilean territory to Cape Horn.

 The nearby Río Grande, a few hours north, also merits a visit.
-In this coastal city, world-class fly fishing is available for fishing enthusiasts and a short distance away, tourists can enjoy an Argentine asado (bbq) and learn about the gaucho way of life in the traditional estancias (ranches) situated in these southern Patagonian grasslands.
+In this coastal city, world-class fly fishing is available for fishing enthusiasts, and a short distance away, tourists can enjoy an Argentine asado (bbq) and learn about the gaucho way of life.
+This immersive experience can be found in the traditional estancias (ranches) situated in these southern Patagonian grasslands.

-2) Perito Moreno and Los Glaciares National Park, Santa Cruz Region
+2. Perito Moreno and Los Glaciares National Park, Santa Cruz Region

 This enormous 97-sq. mile (250-sq. km) mass of ice is one of the few Patagonian glaciers that continues to advance.
-Boardwalks built at the foot of the glacier provide spectators with the perfect vantage point for viewing the chunks of ice which calve into the milky-blue waters of Lago Argentino.
+Boardwalks built at the foot of the glacier provide spectators with the perfect vantage point for viewing the chunks of ice that calve into the milky-blue waters of Lago Argentino.
 Boats also approach the terminus of El Perito Moreno to get spectators even closer to the action.

-3) The Valdés Peninsula, Chubut Region
+3. The Valdés Peninsula, Chubut Region

-For a special treat, keep an eye out for the pod of orcas that live here for some of the year has developed a unique hunting strategy that must be seen to be appreciated.
+For a special treat, keep an eye out for the pod of orcas that live here for a part of the year and have developed a unique hunting strategy that must be seen to be appreciated.
 Visitors watch as these killer whales beach themselves in order to capture their prey of sea lions and elephant seals.

 Further along the coastline, over a million and a half Magellanic penguins return to the Punta Tombo rookery each year, which is considered the largest and most important Magellanic penguin breeding ground in South America.

-4) Welsh Patagonia, Chubut Region
+4. Welsh Patagonia, Chubut Region

 Nowhere is the migration of different nationalities to Patagonia more obvious and more celebrated than in the area surrounding Puerto Madryn.
-Here, towns are inhabited by the Welsh settlers who came to Argentina over 150 years ago and this region rose to fame in Bruce Chatwin’s pivotal travel novel, “In Patagonia”.
+Here, towns are inhabited by the Welsh settlers who came to Argentina over 150 years ago, and this region rose to fame in Bruce Chatwin’s pivotal travel novel, “In Patagonia.”

-Welsh Patagonia includes the towns of Trevelin, Trelew and Gaiman, with the latter being the best example of how Welsh culture and ancestry have been preserved.
+Welsh Patagonia highlights include the towns of Trevelin, Trelew and Gaiman, with the latter being the best example of how Welsh culture and ancestry have been preserved.
 A number of museums about the settlers grace the streets of Gaiman, and visitors come to sample traditional afternoon tea in one of the many cozy tea houses.

-5) Bariloche and the Nahuel Huapi National Park, Río Negro
+5. Bariloche and the Nahuel Huapi National Park, Río Negro

 Set in the picturesque landscape of the Nahuel Huapi National Park, the area surrounding the city is characterized by huge lakes and soaring mountains.
 A high level of snow falls here during winter, so the area encompasses a number of ski resorts open between June and October.